skyl/bonsai/stay-close-to-the-software.md

 about the overall goals for the software.
 But, if they don't directly evolve into the real product, their accumulation is not a virtue in itself.

-If you stay close to the software, your documents, verbiage, images, comments, plans have the potential to evolve directly into the real software or at least provide context that can be linked directly to the code that it describes.
+If you stay close to the software, your documents, verbiage, images, comments and plans have the potential to evolve directly into the real software or at least provide context that can be linked directly to the code that it describes.
 In this way, everything can get maintained and updated together and things don't become lost, stale or forgotten.